|Dr. Brad Burchett|

 Five homework sets will be issued during the quarter.
 These problem sets are intended to deepen understanding of the material.
 The homework set grade is a substantial portion of the course grade and should be addressed accordingly.

 Two projects will be assigned.
-These required significantly more effort than the homework set, and as such count for 50% of the final grade.
+These require significantly more effort than the homework sets, and as such count for 50% of the final grade.

 Grades in ME 536 will be determined based on proficiency on Homework Sets, and Term Projects. and In-Class Quizzes.
 There are no exams in ME 536.
 The relative weighting of each graded event is shown below: